streetpea/chiaki-ng/docs/setup/controlling.md

 If you are using a DualSense controller in Game mode on the Steam Deck, you will also need to disable Steam Input for the controller when it's first plugged in following the "Turning off Steam Input" tab [here](#enabling-chiaki4deck-to-work-with-dualsense-dualshock-4){target="_blank" rel="noopener"}.
 Once checked, haptics and adaptive triggers (DualSense only) will work in games that support them when streaming from a PlayStation 5.
 If the DualSense is plugged in via USB (either initially or plugged in during a gaming session), haptics will be directed to it.
 If you are using the Steam Deck and don't have a DualSense plugged in, haptics will be directed to it and played via the trackpads.

+## Microphone

+Unmute microphone with either ++ctrl+m++ or the mic button on the PlayStation controller.
+Then use the microphone as normal.
+You can choose your microphone in the Steam Deck settings as well as choosing between audio inputs in the chiaki4deck menu.

+!!!
+Note "Bluetooth headsets don't work on Steam Deck by default"

+    The Steam Deck does not currently support microphones over bluetooth so you will need to either use a hardwired headset or the Steam Deck microphone unless you change your Steam Deck settings to enable bluetooth headset support (it is currently experimental and turned off by default).
+Thus, it's advised to use either a hardwired headset or the internal microphone.

 ### Standard Button Mappings (These directly map and don't need to be specifically set)